vishalm342/Ecommerce-Follow-Along/README.md

 ## Milestone 9:
 In this milestone, we created a product page for the e-commerce website.
 The page displays a list of products with their details, including images, names, descriptions, and prices.
 Users can click on a product to view more information or add it to their cart.
 This page provides a user-friendly interface for browsing and selecting products.

+## Milestone 10
+In this milestone, we created an API to allow product creation with image uploads using Multer.
+The images are stored in the uploads/ directory, and product data, including image paths, is saved to MongoDB for efficient storage and retrieval.